Best products for hand eczema

 I’ve been using Softsoap Advanced Clean Liquid Hand Soap over the past year or so, and I really like it.
 I buy it in bulk from Google Express and it seems to do the job without overly drying my skin.

-Product 6: Unscented laundry detergent
+Product 6: Gentle laundry detergent

 The one I really like is All Free & Clear Laundry Detergent, but probably any laundry detergent that is also free of dyes and fragrances would work as well.
+I also recommend staying away from fabric softener sheets.
+These reusable dryer balls can fill in as an alternative.

 Product 7: New-Skin Liquid Bandage (Updated 10/9/18)